dodosebn/dodosebn/README.md

 ## Hi there
--- Nice to meet you...
+- Nice to meet you...
--- I am orji Dominion Ebubennia...**
+- I am Orji Dominion Ebubennia.
--- I write HTML, Css,JavaScript   and React
+- I write HTML, CSS, JavaScript, and React.

 ## Find Me on Twitter
 [![Twitter](https://img.shields.io/badge/Twitter-%40your_twitter_handle-blue?logo=twitter)](https://twitter.com/dodos_ebn)

-**Lookinh forward to meeting you**
+**Looking forward to meeting you!**

 <!---
 dodosebn/dodosebn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.